- From USA series

 Washington, D.C.
 So many museums, so little time!
 Maybe Washington is the city with the longest list of free museums after London.
 But wait… I haven’t finished with the good news.
-Many of the free museums are located between Independence Ave and Constitution Ave which means that they are all in walking distance.
+Many of the free museums are located between Independence Ave and Constitution Ave which means that they are all within walking distance.
 That sounds great, right?
-You are surrounded by museums, galleries, archives – a heaven for every tourist.
+You are surrounded by museums, galleries, archives – heaven for every tourist.

 Smithsonian National Museum of Natural History

 The National Museum of Natural History has a fascinating collection of exhibits growing from the very beginning in 1910 when for the first time the museum opens its doors.
 We took some photos showing only an insignificant part of what the museum hides in its halls.
 In the main hall, you can see the symbol of the Museum – the African Elephant welcoming the visitors from the late 1950s.
 The exhibition halls are grouped by theme and a large number of exhibits are unique and can be seen only here.
 There are several specialized stores in the museum, where you can find various sculptures, souvenirs, books, cards, and other educational materials.